martinjc/compj-and-dataj-unconf/Readme.md

 Linguistic isolation means that examples of good journalism are few/non-existent.
 Technical problems aren't the worst problem

 Eva has an 800 page training manual (based on Hunter's Inquiry method) - helps to redefine journalism for them.
+Some languages of this training manual are available online.

+Education - there is a gap that needs to be filled.

+Data Journalism handbook - useful primer, but is more a collection of essays than a really useful training manual.